NATASHA-ct/BLOG-app-rails/README.md

 # Blog App

 The Blog app is a classic example of a blog website.
-It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.It also includes Authentication through login using devise.

 ## Built With